Trump Supporter Taken Out In Handcuffs After Allegedly Attacking Elizabeth Warren Supporter At Campaign Event

 — The Hill (@thehill) January 3, 2019

-Alex Seitz-Wald reporter that the Trump supporter yelled “Trump 2020” after being taken out of the rally in handcuffs.
-The supporter, identified as a Minnesota native, was taken to jail and held on $300 bail, Seitz-Wald added.
+Alex Seitz-Wald reported that the Trump supporter yelled “Trump 2020” after being taken out of the rally in handcuffs.
+The supporter was taken to jail and held on $300 bail, Seitz-Wald added.